-The Licensee shall, in addition to Part H, Item 9, regardless of the quantity of release of a harmful substance, report to the NWT/NU Spill Line if the release is near or into a Water body.
+The Licensee shall, in addition to Part H, Item 8, regardless of the quantity of release of a harmful substance, report to the NWT/NU Spill Line if the release is near or into a Water body.

-The Licensee shall implement measures to prevent or minimize any chemicals, petroleum products or wastes associated with the project from entering Water.
-All sumps and fuel caches shall be located at a distance of at least thirty-one (31) meters from the ordinary High Water Mark of any adjacent Water body and inspected on a regular basis.

 PART I. CONDITIONS APPLYING TO GENERAL AND AQUATIC EFFECTS MONITORING

-The Board has approved with the issuance of the Licence, for the Construction Phase of the Project, the plan entitled Aquatic Effects Monitoring Program (AEMP) Framework, dated February 2013, applicable during the Construction Phase of the Project.
+The Board has approved with the issuance of the Licence, for the Construction Phase of the Project, the approved plan entitled Aquatic Effects Management Plan (AEMP) per Part B, Item 14, and Schedule K .

-The Licensee shall submit to the Board, for approval in writing, at least sixty (60) days following approval of this Amendment, a revised version of the Plan entitled Aquatic Effects Management Plan (BAF-PH1-830-P16-0039, Rev 0), June 27, 2014, that addresses the relevant comments received from intervening parties during the review period for the Plan.
-The Plan under this condition, once approved, will supersede the Plan referenced in Part I, Item 1.

-The Board has approved, with the issuance of the licence, the Plan entitled Environmental Protection Plan Appendix BAF-PH1-830-P16-0008, Rev 0), July 15, 2014, submitted as additional information with the 2014 Annual Report.

-The Board has approved with the issuance of the licence, the Plan entitled Baffinland Iron Mines Corporation Mary River Project Attachment: 5 Environmental Monitoring Plan Appendix 10D-12, dated January 2012.
-The Plan referred to in Part I, Item 2 will supersede the Plan under this condition, once approved.
+The Board has approved, with the issuance of the licence, the Plan entitled Environmental Protection Plan per Part B, Item 14, and Schedule K.

 The Licensee shall undertake the Monitoring Program as stipulated in Schedule I.